Christian abolitionism: Ancient times

-Paul, the author of several letters that are part of the New Testament, requests the manumission of a slave named Onesimus in his letter to Philemon, writing "Perhaps the reason he was separated from you for a little while was that you might have him back forever—no longer as a slave, but better than a slave, as a dear brother" (Philemon 15-16).
-In addition, the Book of Revelation condemns the slave trade on the basis that it involves the marketing of human souls and their bodies as if they were cargo.
-The views that Paul and Revelation had are not the only ones in ancient Judaism to oppose slavery.
-The Essenes, a radical Jewish sect in Israel which rejected much of the institutions of civilization, also rejected slavery, for violating the free equality of man.
+and Paul, the author of several letters that became part of the New Testament, requests in his letter to Philemon the manumission of a slave named Onesimus, writing: "Perhaps the reason he was separated from you for a little while was that you might have him back forever—no longer as a slave, but better than a slave, as a dear brother".
+In addition, the Book of Revelation envisages the end of the slave trade (along with much of commerce), suggesting that it involves the marketing of human souls and their bodies as if they were cargo.

+Other views in Second-Temple Judaism also opposed slavery: according to Philo of Alexandria, the Essenes (a radical Jewish sect in Judaea who rejected much of the institutions of civilization) also rejected slavery, for violating the free equality of man.

 In the fourth century, the bishop Gregory of Nyssa articulated a fundamentally Christian conception of the world that embedded a thorough rejection of the notion that one human could be owned by another and a condemnation of the institution of slavery.
 The historian Kyle Harper writes:

 Humans were granted mastery over the animals by God.
 But in practicing slavery, humans overstepped the boundaries of their appointment.
 Gregory proceeded to attack slavery by questioning, philosophically, the paradigmatic act of the slave system: the sale.
-With penetrating insight, he asked how the human being, the rational creation of God, could be given a “price.”
+With penetrating insight, he asked how the human being, the rational creation of God, could be given a "price."
 What, he asked, could have the same market value as human nature?
-“How much does rationality cost?
+"How much does rationality cost?
 How many obols for the image of God?
-How many staters did you get for selling the God-formed man?”
+How many staters did you get for selling the God-formed man?"
 Here Gregory offers a logic that was entirely novel in the ancient world but would reverberate in later centuries with tremendous consequence.